Roman–Parthian Wars

 The Roman–Parthian Wars (54 BC – 217 AD) were a series of conflicts between the Parthian Empire and the Roman Republic and Roman Empire.
 It was the first series of conflicts in what would be 682 years of Roman–Persian Wars.

 Battles between the Parthian Empire and the Roman Republic began in 54 BC.
 This first incursion against Parthia was repulsed, notably at the Battle of Carrhae (53 BC).
 During the Roman Liberators' civil war of the 1st century BC, the Parthians actively supported Brutus and Cassius, invading Syria, and gaining territories in the Levant.
 However, the conclusion of the second Roman civil war brought a revival of Roman strength in Western Asia.

-In 113 AD, the Roman Emperor Trajan made eastern conquests and the defeat of Parthia a strategic priority, and successfully overran the Parthian capital, Ctesiphon, installing Parthamaspates of Parthia as a client ruler.
+In 113 AD, the Roman Emperor Trajan made eastern conquests and the defeat of Parthia a strategic priority, (Note: "Trajan succeeded in acquiring territory in these lands with a view to annexation, something which had not seriously been attempted before [...]
+Although Hadrian abandoned all of Trajan's conquests [...] the trend was not to be reversed.
+Further wars of annexation followed under Lucius Verus and Septimius Severus.") and successfully overran the Parthian capital, Ctesiphon, installing Parthamaspates of Parthia as a client ruler.
 However, he was later repulsed from the region by rebellions.
 Hadrian, Trajan's successor, reversed his predecessor's policy, intending to re-establish the Euphrates as the limit of Roman control.
 However, in the 2nd century, war over Armenia broke out again in 161, when Vologases IV defeated the Romans there.
 A Roman counter-attack under Statius Priscus defeated the Parthians in Armenia and installed a favored candidate on the Armenian throne, and an invasion of Mesopotamia culminated in the sack of Ctesiphon in 165.

 In 195, another Roman invasion of Mesopotamia began under the Emperor Septimius Severus, who occupied Seleucia and Babylon, however he was unable to take Hatra.
 Parthia ultimately was taken by a Persian rebellion led by Ardashir I, who entered Ctesiphon in 226.
 Under Ardashir and his successors, Persian-Roman conflict continued between the Sassanid Empire and Rome.